connor-giles/Toss/README.md

 ## _**PLEASE READ THIS TO COMPLETION BEFORE ASKING ANY QUESTIONS!**_

-### _**IMPORTANT NOTES**_ -
-This project does not have a mongoDB connection setup.
-Setup the connection based on the environments below.
-- local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
-An example is provided, config/config.example.js.
-This file will be ignored by git so your db credentials will be kept safe when the app is deployed.
-- production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heorku.
-Set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource.
-Make sure you name the environement variable "DB_URI".

-This project contains an example project board meant to showcase how one can be used.
-The issues posted to it are not real issues.

 ## Getting Started
-This repository aims to assist you in beginning work on a MERN stack application for heroku deployment with a solid file structure as a foundation.
-To get started make a copy of this template repo for your project teams by clicking the green "Use this template" button above.
+T.O.S.S., or This One Study Shows, aims to address a very specific trend in society: stubbornness in beliefs.
+Often times in an argument or debate, people will bring up a single source (academic or otherwise) that supports their point, and disregard any context or possible other points of view.

+T.O.S.S. aims to change that by exposing users to unique and different viewpoints through an easy to use webapp.
+It does this by allowing users to respond to a number of predetermined or user-submitted controversial and/or thought-provoking topics or prompts, giving their full opinion and beliefs.
+It then shows a user the responses made by other users, and prioritizes showing responses from those whose values differ most radically.

+## Running the website

 Since this project will hold both the client application and the server application there will be node modules in two different places.
 First run `npm install` from the root.
 After this you will run `npm run-script install-all` from the root.
-From now on run this command anytime you want to install all modules again.
-This is a script we have defined in package.json.
-Alternatively your group may choose to simplify this process by using yarn workspaces as specified [here](https://yarnpkg.com/lang/en/docs/workspaces/).

-This app can be deployed directly to heroku since there is a script defined in package.json which will automatically handle building and deploying the app.
-For more information on deploying to heroku reference the extra resources at the bottom of this file.

-## Available Scripts

-Please note that any time the server is run in these scripts `nodemon` is used in place of `node` for easier development.
-If you are interested in how this works follow the nodemon In the project directory, you can run:
+If attempting to run the web app locally, the user must ensure that the config files are availible in the file structure and also that the correct config.DOMAIN.name is selected.
+There are two options for these which include the localhost and the heroku url

+This app is also deployed to heroku via the url https://toss-cen.herokuapp.com/

 ### `npm run-script dev`